Yolantele/sizzling-data-viz/README.md

-## Sizzling SteamGraph Data Visualisation
+## Sizzling Steam Graphs Data Visualisation

 This App Aims to Sketch out possible data visualisations for time-based periodic data to reveal new meaning in the large and otherwise difficult to digest data sets.